- Display a dialog when user approves an image

-- How to Install SureFeedback & Addons
+- Install SureFeedback & Addons

-- How to Update SureFeedback
+- Update SureFeedback

-- Should I Install SureFeedback on My Main Site or a Dedicated Installation?
+- Main Site Or Dedicated Installation?

-- Caching and SureFeedback
+- Caching & SureFeedback

 - Dashboard Shortcode